 Dental bonding is a great alternative for porcelain veneers and can be used to fix chipped, cracked, or discolored teeth.
 This is one of those great cosmetic dental technologies that restores the aesthetics of your beautiful smile while improving the function of your teeth as an added bonus.

-How does the Bonding procedure work?The tooth is prepared for the cosmetic dental procedure by lightly etching the surface and applying a composite liquid.
+How does Bonding work?The tooth is prepared for the cosmetic dental procedure by lightly etching the surface and applying a composite liquid.
 Once the liquid sets, a plastic resin is applied and sculpted into the desired shape by the cosmetic dentist.
 Once set, the resin is trimmed, smoothed and polished to a natural appearance on your teeth.

 Dental bonding could be the solution to your cosmetic dental needs.
 Come see us and we’ll help determine whether dental bonding is right for you!